Delegating the Right Way

 The task itself: clear deliverables are established and communicated

-The point of the delegation: what do you want them to learn?
+What’s the point of the delegation: what do you want them to learn?
 Can you allow for space so the learning can happen, even if it unfolds differently than you are comfortable with?

 Concern yourself less with how: Be concerned with their learning.
 Multiple wonderful things happen when you do this: you display trust, you allow for them to forge their own path, you build confidence by not interfering, you cultivate thinking that is uniquely theirs (which often leads to pleasant surprises!).
 If we are not mindful, this is where we can get caught up and want to jump in.
 Neuroscience shows every single person’s brain is different, start embracing this instead of course correcting.